Not yet determined

 |Adopted area plans||Adopted detailed area plans||Applications for general permission received||Applications for provisional permission with twelve weeks deadline received||Applications for provisional permission with three weeks deadline received||Applications that may be managed by the developer received||Issued surveyor's certificate of area measure|

-Dispensation processing in the county administration according to The building Act and The cultural heritage Act
+Dispensation processing in the County council districts according to The Planning an Building Act and The Cultural Heritage Act

-The county administration revenue, expenditure and investments regarding local and regional development for land and nature (account balance 715)
+The county administration revenues and expenditure regarding local and regional development for land and nature (account balance 715).
+1000 NOK

 |2015||568 360||1 002 776||192|